gordicaleksa/pytorch-GAT/README.md

 is by treating the node neighborhood's attention weights as a probability distribution, calculating the entropy, and accumulating the info across every node's neighborhood.

 We'd love GAT's attention distributions to be skewed.
-You can see in orange how the histogram looks like for ideal uniform distributions and you can see in light blue the learned distributions - they are exactly the same!
+You can see in orange how the histogram looks like for ideal uniform distributions, and you can see in light blue the learned distributions - they are exactly the same!

 <p align="center">